Accounts

 Accounts are basic building blocks representing a user or an autonomous smart contract.

-In Miden, an account is an entity which holds assets and defines rules about how to transfer these assets.
+In Miden, an account is an entity that holds assets and defines rules about how to transfer these assets.

 Account design¶